Did you know that there are 76.4 million freelancers in the US? That’s 22.4% of the population!

 You don’t need to worry about manufacturing and delivery, as that’s taken care of by the third party.
 In exchange, you pay a fee or subscription cost but keep your profit margin.
 So, a $50 plushie that costs $10 to make will earn you $40.

-While it’s a flexible work when you want job, you’ll still need to grind.
-We checked out the consensus on Reddit Dropshipping and most people said they worked 3-5 hours per day with successful products, but had to put in full shifts to get the ball rolling.
+While it’s a flexible work when you want the job, you’ll still need to grind.
+We checked out the consensus on Reddit Dropshipping, and most people said they worked 3-5 hours per day with successful products but had to put in full shifts to get the ball rolling.

 You can get started with dropshipping sites such as Spocket, SaleHoo, DSers, and Wholesale Central.
 For expert advice on starting a dropshipping business, check out Whop's dropshipping courses and communities.